CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_TN_Trend_Analysis.md

 ## Load Data

-The data we use her has had a number of suspiciously high NH4 values removed.
-See “FOCB\_Nutrients\_Combined.Rmd” for details and explanation/
+The data we use here has had a number of suspiciously high NH4 values removed.
+See “FOCB\_Nutrients\_Combined.Rmd” for details and explanation.

 ``` r
 strict_data <- read_csv(file.path(sibling,